Siege of La Rochelle (1572–1573): Siege

 Eight assaults on the city were waged from February to June.
-The attacks, along with cold winter, resulted in large losses on the royal army's side.
+The attacks, along with the cold winter, resulted in large losses on the royal army's side.
 (Brantôme, who participated in the siege, exaggerated the death toll as 22,000 men, but records show that of the 155 commanders, 66 were killed and 47 were wounded.)
 On 26 March 1573, 150 attackers were killed in an accidental explosion of a mine intended to destroy the ramparts.
 The Duke of Anjou was himself wounded several times during the siege.
 On 23 May 1573, 6,000 Swiss guard mercenaries arrived as reinforcements for the royal army, but the attack three days later was a disaster for the royal troops.

 The inhabitants of the city sent an ambassador to Queen Elizabeth I of England to seek her assistance, but she was still bound by the 1572 treaty with France (the Treaty of Blois) and so could send only a limited number of ships, led by Gabriel, comte de Montgomery.
 Seven ships arrived in February 1573, but a larger group of ships was forced to turn back by the French Navy in April 1573; it retreated to Belle Île and then Jersey.
 Most of the city's dwindling resources were supplied through small naval raids on Catholic (principally Spanish) ships, which were also being attacked by the Dutch gueux de mer corsairs).
 To block La Rochelle's ships from accessing the sea, the Duke of Nevers sank a large barge but with no effect.
-(Later, during the siege of 1627-1628, Cardinal Richelieu would construct a massive sea barricade to block the city.)
+(Later, during the siege of 1627–1628, Cardinal Richelieu would construct a massive sea barricade to block the city.)

 At the end of May 1573, Henry of Anjou learned that he had been elected King of Poland, a country with a Protestant minority, which prompted him to ensue an end of the assault on La Rochelle.
 An agreement was reached on 24 June 1573, and Catholic troops ended the siege on 6 July 1573.